greifadler/greifadler/README.md

 My name is Fabi and my heart beats for IT.
 In addition to IT, I have a great interest in the health sector, which is why I am studying health informatics.
 In my spare time, I enjoy photography, designing and developing web/mobile applications.
 I mostly use Kotlin, Jetpack Compose, Spring, JavaScript, React, NodeJS or SwiftUI for this..

-What am I doing
-I AM A DEVELOPER WITH A GROWING FOCUS IN THE EHEALTH & MEDICAL FIELD

 ![Kotlin](https://img.shields.io/badge/Kotlin-007396?style=flat-square&logo=kotlin&logoColor=white)
 ![Compose](https://img.shields.io/badge/Compose-5D4037?style=flat-square&logo=jetpackcompose&logoColor=white)
 ![Swift](https://img.shields.io/badge/Swift-FA7343?style=flat-square&logo=swift&logoColor=white)